 At Vaughan Capital Advisors (“VCA”), we talk with business owners all the time who have a target valuation in mind for when they will pursue a sale of their company.
 We call this “knowing your number”.
 As a general matter, knowing your number is a good thing and gives you and your shareholders a clear target to shoot for when designing the corporate and commercial strategies of your company.
 Many times there is a timeframe business owners are working on.
 As an example, they have set in their mind that they will sell their company three years from today for $100 million.

-There are scenarios where the best advice we can give is for a business owner to close a transaction in the next six months at today’s valuation of their company, and to have VCA structure the transaction such that they hit their number in two and a half to three years in the form of contingent consideration (also known as an “earnout”) based on the projections of revenue and cash flow they already had in their three-year plan for the business.
+There are scenarios where the best advice we can give is for a business owner to close a transaction in the next six months at today’s valuation of their company, and to have VCA structure the transaction such that they hit their number in two to three years in the form of contingent consideration (also known as an “earnout”), or through another sale of the company based on the projections of revenue and cash flow they already had in their three-year plan for the business.

-This transaction structure works for VCA’s customers because in many cases having a liquidity event today can help a business address many of the personal areas of his or her life that occupy more mindshare than he or she is fully aware of.
-These personal areas may include supporting a growing family, making mortgage payments, caring for aging parents, and paying for private schools and college tuition.
-Before selling the company these obligations are paid for with salary, bonuses and dividends from their business.
-After selling all or a portion of your business, these obligations can he addressed with a lump sum of personal cash from the proceeds of your deal.
-The freedom of knowing that all of your obligations are satisfied can contribute to the peace mind needed to take your business to the next level which can now happen on the larger platform of the acquiring business.
+This transaction structure works for VCA’s customers because in many cases having a liquidity event today can help a business owner address many of his/her personal commitments.
+These personal commitments may include supporting a growing family, making mortgage payments, caring for aging parents, and paying for private schools and college tuition.
+Before selling the company, these commitments are paid for with salary, bonuses and dividends from their business.
+After selling all or a portion of your business, these obligations can beaddressed with cash from the proceeds of your deal.
+The freedom of knowing that many of your personal commitments are satisfied can contribute to the peace mind needed to take your business to the next level.

 A business owner with a company of this size might own a home with $2 million in equity value and have a 401K or retirement account with $3 million.
 Remember, the “Current Company Value” in the graph is theoretical and can only be accessed through closing an M&A transaction.